-1) Governing Rules Of Court; Application.
 Rule 3.670 and Rule 3.67.75 of the California Rules of Court governs remote/telephonic appearances by counsel and parties in non-evidentiary civil law & motion hearings and probate hearings.
-The Court expects strict adherence to the requirements of both Rule 3.670, Rule 367.75, and this Local Rule, particularly with regard to giving notice as prescribed by CRC Rule 3.670.
+The Court expects strict adherence to the requirements of both Rule 3.670, Rule 367.75, and this Local Rule, particularly with regard to giving notice.